antonkoetzler/myoro_flutter_library/README.md

   <img src='https://github.com/user-attachments/assets/8e930798-e0f9-4fb1-b9d0-e80376710705' alt='MFL Logo' />
 </p>

-<h3 align='center'>A library to reduce your boilerplate and accelerate your development</h3>
+<h3 align='center'>A library with everything you need to build a Flutter application.</h3>

 ## MFL provides

-1. Enhancements for Flutter development;
+1. Syntax improvements;
-1. A fully customizable design system;
+1. A fully customizable design system with every widget you could need;
-1. Any widget your application may need;
-1. Premade implementations for specific requirements (formatters, databases, etc).
+1. Implementation for various features you could need during development.

 ## How do I get started?

-1. Add MFL as a depdendency in your <code>pubspec.yaml</code> like so:
+1. Add MFL as a dependency in your <code>pubspec.yaml</code> with one of the 3 ways listed:

 ``` yaml
 ...